N3V Games: History

 Auran was established by Greg Lane and Graham Edelsten in 1995, and released its first game, Dark Reign: The Future of War, in 1997.
 Dark Reign sold over 685,000 units and was rated in the top ten real-time strategy games by the US magazine Game Developer.
 The game received a 9.2 rating on GameSpot and was called "one of the most impressive games released this year in any genre."

 By the mid-2000s, Tony Hilliam had established a video game company 'N3VrF41L Games' while occasionally participating on the Auran forums as a Trainz fan.
-When Auran overextended backing the wrong product in early 2007, Hilliam bought in, and initially brought out several republished or rebundled packaged releases as new product titles to boost cash flow (Trainz Routes, Trainz Complete Collection and eventually the regionally focused Trainz Classics and Europe only releases.)
+When Auran overextended backing the wrong product in early 2007, Hilliam bought in, and initially brought out several republished or rebundled packaged releases as new product titles to boost cash flow (Trainz Routes, Trainz: The Complete Collection and eventually the regionally focused Trainz Classics and Europe-only releases.)
 Since 2007, the re-titled N3V Games has taken over primary day to day operation, development, and management of the Auran/N3V panoply of resources, websites, holdings, and software.